-As evidence grows to why cardiologists should utilize Strain, it is logical to assess any limits to its widespread use.
-We discuss with Dr Rizwan Sarwar, who works in the Cardiology Department at the Oxford University and Clinical Advisor at Ultromics, what limitations he hears from colleagues, and how these can be overcome by AI.
+Dr Rizwan Sarwar, who works in the Cardiology Department at the Oxford University and Clinical Advisor at Ultromics, answers questions about the limitations of myocardial strain, and how these can be overcome by AI.

 Limitation 1) Inter-observer bias

 The first and most obvious drawback of using Strain comes down to inter-observer bias.
 While many software companies have tried to automate analysis, most are still only semi-automated and often require manual adjustments to contours which leaves room for human-error.
 Observer bias is a much-discussed topic and one of the Achilles heals to Strain being used more widely.
 A study from the EACVI/ASE Industry Task Force showed a mean relative intra-observer difference in GLS of 6.1% and inter-observer difference of 7.0%3.